haresfaiez/haresfaiez.github.io/README.md

 ## Start the application
   * Install [Jekyll](https://jekyllrb.com/)
-  * Run `jekyll serve`
+**  * Run `jekyll serve`

 ## Roadmap
-  * Mark a section from a blog post as "Under construction" when not finished but the remaining is ready.
+  * Mark a section from a blog post as "Under construction" when not finished but the remaining is ready
-  * Use a better theme for the source code.
+  * Use a better theme for the source code
+  * Add direct links to sections
+  * Add feedback system